 Key Features of the Track saw

 Some models cut steel, metal, and ceramic.
 I urge you to use the correct saw blade for your track saw.
 It has to stay sharp and has a diameter of 160mm and a 20mm arbor bore.
-A blunt saw blade consumes time and produces inaccurate results.
-It is also not safe for the user.
+A blunt saw blade consumes time and produces inaccurate results, and it is also not safe for the user.
 The saw blade is easy to change.

 The track saw should stay firm when in operation.
 Hold down the tool to remain precise when working on thin materials.
 The handles keep the saw sturdy.
 As much as the guide rails are optional, get used to them as they ensure your safety.
 The guide rails are a clamping tool to your material.

 The riving knife keeps you safe from kickbacks.
-It is adjustable, and that produces quality work.
-You have to align it with the blade.
+It is adjustable, producing quality work, and you have to align it with the blade.
 The Dewalt Flexvolt Track saw with a continuous anti-kickback mechanism prevents kickbacks when engaged.

 Depth of cut